About the Churn Guide

 Why does churn happen?

 You can’t make ALL of your customers happy – churn will always be a constant in a SaaS business’ life.
-Here are a few of the most common reasons why customers cancel their subscriptions:
+Here are a few of the most common reasons why at-risk customers decide to cancel their subscriptions:

 - Budgeting / finance issues;